If you’re planning a vacation to Tanzania, our travel guide will help you decide where and when to go, and what to do while you’re there.

 Northern Tanzania Safari & Zanzibar – 12 days

-This classic itinerary covers includes incredible game drives in the national parks of Tarangire, Lake Manyara and the Serengeti, plus the spectacular Ngorongoro Crater.
+This classic itinerary features incredible game drives in the national parks of Tarangire, Lake Manyara, and the Serengeti, as well as the spectacular Ngorongoro Crater.
 You’ll also have a few days of post-safari relaxation on the beautiful beaches of Zanzibar.

 Remote Tanzania: Safari & Beach – 12 days

-This holiday offers a remote and authentic safari experience in the Selous Reserve and Ruaha National Park, plus five nights of rest and relaxation on remote Mafia Island in the Indian Ocean.
+This vacation offers a remote and authentic safari experience in the Selous Reserve and Ruaha National Park, along with five nights of rest and relaxation on the secluded Mafia Island in the Indian Ocean.

 Selous & Zanzibar Holiday – 10 days